Low Franconian: Terminology

 Low Franconian is a purely linguistic category and not used as a term of self-designation among any of the speakers of the Germanic dialects traditionally grouped within it.

 Within the field of historical philology, the terminology for the historical phases of Low Franconian is not analogous to the traditional Old High German / Middle High German and Old Low German / Middle Low German dichotomies, with the terms Old Dutch and Middle Dutch commonly being preferred to Old Low Franconian and Middle Low Franconian in most contexts.
 Due to the category's strong interconnection with the Dutch language and its historical forms, Low Franconian is occasionally used interchangeably with Dutch, though the latter term can have a broader as well as narrower meaning depending on the specific context.
 English publications alternatively use Netherlandic as a synonym of Low Franconian at its earlier historical stages, thereby signifying the category's close relation to Dutch, without using it as a synonym.

 Low Franconian is sometimes, and especially was historically, grouped together with Low Saxon, referred to as Low German.
 However, this grouping is not based on common linguistic innovations, but rather on the absence of the High German consonant shift.
 In fact, in nineteenth century literature this grouping could also include English, another West Germanic language that did not undergo the consonant shift.

 The term Frankish or Franconian as a modern linguistic category was coined by the German linguist Wilhelm Braune (1850–1926).
 He divided Franconian which contained both Germanic dialects which had and had not experienced the Second Germanic consonant shift into Low, Middle and High Franconian, with the use of Low signifying that this category did not participate in the sound shift.

-The noun from which the gentilic is derived refers to Franconia, the very far territory of the so-named High Franconian German within its own Upper German linguistic group in Northern Bavaria, Germany (among Ripuarian Franconian, Moselle Franconian or Lorraine Franconian-Rhine Franconian, these from North to South of the Central Franconian, already between East Belgium or East France and Western Germany).
+The noun from which the gentilic is derived refers to Franconia, the very far territory of the so-named High Franconian German within its own Upper German linguistic group in Northern Bavaria, Germany (among Ripuarian Franconian, Moselle Franconian or Lorraine Franconian-Rhine Franconian, these from north to south of the Central Franconian, already between eastern Belgium or eastern France and western Germany).